Why Rivian Stock Is Soaring Today

 *Stock Advisor returns as of March 3, 2022

-Neha Chamaria has no position in any of the stocks mentioned.
-The Motley Fool recommends Barclays.
+Chris Neiger has no position in any of the stocks mentioned.
+The Motley Fool owns and recommends NIO Inc. The Motley Fool recommends Magna Int'l.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.